 One of the (many) tips I ran across many years ago was a nifty one for replicating the screens used in “glass cockpits,” where the use of analog gauges have been replaced by MFDs (Multi-function Displays); in this case due to the technology extant at time of production, they were CRTs (cathode ray tubes like TVs used to have).
 To replicate the face of the screen, I cut the exposed section of filmstrip negatives (used before digital cameras) to shape and insert them where they go:

 I like the result.

 So with the sides of the cockpits done, time to finish up the details inside the canopies.
 One of those details is where the opening/closing hydraulic cylinders attach.
 Soldering…very, very, fine soldering was required.
 I used .010″ (.254mm) shim stock for the L-shaped section and 22awg wire for the support strut:

 Once those were done, the wire was trimmed to fit and the mounts installed, as were a few other items.
-These aren’t the last details to add, but the ones still to add have to be added quite near the end of the build (pilot’s canopy on top, RSO’s canopy below):
+These aren’t the last details to add, but the ones still to add have to be added quite near the end of the build (the upper photo is the pilot’s canopy, the RSO’s canopy is below):

 One of the details for the edges of the cockpits are slots where the locking lugs of the canopies insert.
 Well, it started okay…and then I punched through the plastic. ::sighs:: So I used a small section of stretched sprue to fill that punch-through: